Description

-The Georgia Commitment Scholars Program is a need-based scholarship program that is open to first-year undergraduate students.
-The scholarship is renewable for up to four years (8 semesters) and comes with a variety of programs and resources to support student success.
-If a Georgia Commitment Scholar’s eligibility changes, the scholar will continue to have access to The Georgia Commitment Scholars programs and success resources.
+The Georgia Commitment Scholars Program is a need-based scholarship awarded primarily to first-year undergraduate students.
+The scholarship is renewable for up to 4 years (8 semesters) and includes a variety of programs and resources to support student success.

 Varies.